An Equisingular Specialisation of the Compactified Jacobian and its applications: Introduction

 We therefore restrict our attention over $B_k$.

-We construct a quotient space $\mathcal{J}_k$ over $B_k$, inductively, by identifying the divisors in every pair via the isomorphisms between them.
-Repeated application of proposition \ref{Artin} shows that the quotient space is an algebraic space.
-It is in fact the desired family in the multinode case.
-We denote it by
+We construct a quotient space $\mathcal{J}_k$ over $B_k$, inductively, as a quotient of $\widetilde{\mathcal J_k}$ by identifying the divisors in every pair using the twisted isomorphisms between them.
+Repeated application of proposition \cite[Theorem 3.1]{1} and \cite[Theorem 45 (Gluing of algebraic spaces).]{K} shows that the quotient space is an algebraic space.
+We denote it by $\mathfrak f_k: \mathcal J_k\to B_k$.